 Fiber takes months, and sometimes years, to build.
 On the other hand, wireless links can be installed and ready for operation in a matter of days.
-RDOF winners have stringent timelines that they must meet.
-The time to plan, permit, dig, and install the fiber over the proposed areas may take far longer than anticipated or promised in the designs provided to the FCC.
+Government funding winners have stringent timelines that they must meet.
+The time to plan, permit, dig, and install the fiber over the proposed areas may take far longer than anticipated or promised in the application designs provided to the respective government.
 These time-consuming ventures may leave operators in the lurch and facing significant penalties.

 For most subscribers, the speeds offered on a Fixed Wireless link can be as good as those offered with fiber optic.
 Businesses often utilize internet connections with speed that ranges between 10 Mbps to 500 Mbps.
 Fixed Wireless technology networks, particularly those leveraging licensed spectrum in point-to-point configurations, can easily support these speeds while providing a comparatively higher level of dependability that is required for uninterrupted business applications.

-At Ceragon, our internally developed chipset enables us to pivot quickly to changing industry trends, adopt technology faster, and be first-to-market with significant capacity leaps.
+At Ceragon, our internally developed wireless backhaul chipset enables us to pivot quickly to changing industry trends, adopt technology faster, and be first-to-market with significant capacity leaps.

 Latency is the time it takes for a signal to travel (or propagate) from point A to point B. Higher latency can negatively impact the applications being run on a network.
 For instance, the higher the latency, the more buffering a user streaming video may encounter, or interruptions in real-time gaming.
 Similarly, low latency is extremely important in optimal voice communication, to experience good quality speech with no delays.

-As it stands, RDOF winners will have their networks rigorously tested by the FCC over the time of their deployment and operation.
+As it stands, government funding winners will have their networks rigorously tested by overseeing government bodies over the time of their deployment and operation.
 They will have to prove that their networks adhere to some basic parameters and Latency is one of those key factors that will be measured.
-Any failure to comply with the minimum latency requirements will result in serious penalties.
+Any failure to comply with the minimum latency requirements can result in serious penalties.